 Akoustis: Litigation Shock Drives 363 Sales and a Liquidating Chapter 11 Plan

 Akoustis Technologies, Inc. (later renamed ATech (Parent) Resolution Corp.) filed chapter 11 petitions in the District of Delaware on December 16, 2024.
-The filing followed a major trade secret and patent dispute with Qorvo that produced a final judgment “of approximately $59 million” in damages, fees, and interest, and it pushed the company into a court-supervised sale process rather than a conventional going-concern reorganization.
+The First Day Declaration described a major trade secret and patent dispute with Qorvo that produced a final judgment "of approximately $59 million" in damages, fees, and interest, and it led the company into a court-supervised sale process rather than a conventional going-concern reorganization.

-The process culminated in a sale of substantially all Akoustis assets to Tune Holdings Corp., a wholly owned SpaceX subsidiary, in a transaction announced as approximately $30.2 million of cash plus assumed liabilities, with a court auction held April 25, 2025 and a closing announced May 15, 2025 (sale announcement; additional coverage).
+The process culminated in a sale of substantially all Akoustis assets to Tune Holdings Corp., a wholly owned SpaceX subsidiary, in a transaction for approximately $30.2 million in cash plus assumed liabilities, with a court auction held April 25, 2025 and a closing announced May 15, 2025.
 The remaining debtor estate later proceeded to confirmation of a wind-down plan.

 | Debtor(s) | ATech (Parent) Resolution Corp., et al. (f/k/a Akoustis Technologies, Inc.) |